Raezil/AtomicArena/README.md

-# atomicarena
+# AtomicArena

-A lightweight, generic memory arena for Go, built with atomic pointers and `unsafe.Sizeof` for offset tracking.
-Perfect for scenarios where you want fast, lock-free allocations with the ability to reset the arena in one go.
+`AtomicArena` is a lock-free, thread-safe generic arena allocator for Go.
+It provides a fixed-capacity container of atomic pointers, allowing you to allocate objects of any type **T** up to a maximum element count without locks or garbage collection overhead.

 ## Features

-- **Generic**: Works with any Go type (`T any`).
+- **Generic**: Works with any Go type `T` whose size is known at compile time.
-- **Atomic-safe**: Uses `sync/atomic.Pointer[T]` to store allocations, making it safe for concurrent reads.
+- **Lock-Free**: Uses atomic operations (`atomic.Uintptr`, `atomic.Pointer[T]`) for high concurrency without mutexes.
-- **Offset tracking**: Keeps a running total of bytes allocated via `unsafe.Sizeof`.
+- **Fixed Capacity**: Pre-allocates a buffer for `maxElems` objects to avoid slice growth and dynamic allocations after initialization.
-- **Easy reset**: `Reset()` zeroes out all stored pointers and resets the offset, preparing the arena for reuse.
+- **Resettable**: Clear the arena in constant time, reusing all slots immediately.

 ## Installation